ralf-cestusio/PebbleBootstrap/README.md

 * Minification
   For release targets javascript is going to be minified.
 So your pebble package stays small

+* Unittests
+  Support for jasmine unittests.
+See code for some examples in javascript and literate coffeescript

 * Watch
   `grunt watch` lints, runs unit tests and builds whenever you change a file